anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Jeremiah 4.11-12, 22-28** continues the series on the prophets and in Jeremiah, and is about the land becoming a desolation as a consequence of the people's foolishness. **Psalm 14** is about the foolishness of turning from God.
 * **1 Timothy 1.12-17** begins a three-week series in 1 Timothy.
 Paul, the foremost of sinners, received mercy.
 * **Luke 15.1-10** continues the series in Luke, and is about God welcoming sinners, and the parables of the lost sheep and the lost coin.
+(These parables go together with that of the lost son, which follows directly, and which is set for Lent 4, but which might have been 'displaced' by Mothering Sunday.)
 The 'Related' reading, **Exodus 32.7-14**, is about God forgiving sinners, after the incident with the golden calf.
 The 'Related' psalm, **Psalm 51.1-11** (EV: 1-10), is about the forgiveness of sins.

 ## Sunday between 18 and 24 September (Proper 20)